cipherboy/rtypr/README.md

     --stdin, -: Read text to retype from stdin.

     Note that when no input is given, this help message is printed.

+## Overview

+`rtypr` is a single bash script, `rtypr.sh` in this repo.
+The included python script, `generate_keycodes.py`, generates the series of `elif` statements to convert characters to keycodes.
+This code could be reused by others if desired, to convert characters to keycodes if desired.
+Each character is an element of the `keys` array and is a 3-tuple of `(character, name, shifted)`, where `name` is the name of the key without the `KEY_` prefix, and shifted is a boolean of whether or not the shift key modifier is required.